CodeBoy124/htx-cli/README.md

 You can also define global data like this `$GLOBAL_myVariable`.
 This is data you can access inside any component inside a page

+### global and local functions
+When you define a function inside a htx file it will be marked as local.
+If you call a function that is not defined in the htx file it will be global.
+If you create a function and want it to be global you can just prefix it with `GLOBAL_` just like with variables

 ### example
 If you want to see what a project could look like you can checkout the example folder.